Hoyasumii/bee-movie/README.md

 Yeah.

 All right.
 Well, then...
-I guess I'll see you aro
+I guess I'll see you arou